 The Bureau of Justice Statistics (BJS), located within the Office of Justice Programs (OJP), is the primary statistical agency of the U.S. Department of Justice (DOJ).
 BJS is responsible for producing and disseminating official statistics on crime and justice.
 BJS is one of 13 principal statistical agencies recognized by the Office of Management and Budget whose activities are predominantly the collection, compilation, processing, or analysis of information for statistical purposes.

-BJS adheres to and is guided by a well-established set of principles and practices followed by the federal statistical community.
-These principles and practices ensure the public has access to credible, trustworthy data and statistics on meaningful and timely criminal justice topics that are independent of undue external influence.
+As a federal statistical agency, BJS embraces and is guided by a well-established set of principles and practices followed by the federal statistical community.
+These principles and practices ensure the public has access to credible, objective, and trustworthy data and statistics on meaningful and timely criminal justice topics that are independent of undue external influence.

 Principles and Practices for a Federal Statistical Agency

 Federal statistical agencies are charged with providing relevant, accurate, and timely data to inform public and private decision-making.
 To meet this charge, statistical agencies adhere to the principles and practices articulated in the Committee on National Statistics (CNSTAT) report, Principles and Practices for a Federal Statistical Agency, to guide their strategic planning, daily operations, and interactions with stakeholders.

 CNSTAT, established in 1972 at the National Academies of Sciences, Engineering, and Medicine, provides an independent review of and develops recommendations to guide federal statistical activities.
 CNSTAT’s Principles and Practices for a Federal Statistical Agency provides a framework for statistical agencies to embrace a common set of professional standards and operational practices designed to ensure the quality, integrity, and credibility of their statistical activities.
 Actual or perceived violations of any of these principles undermine the scientific integrity of, and public confidence in, the data produced by principal statistical agencies.